betamaxpy/betamax/docs/configuring.rst

 Setting Default Cassette Options
 ````````````````````````````````

-Cassettes have default options used by Betmax if none are set.
+Cassettes have default options used by Betamax if none are set.
 For example,

 - The default record mode is ``once``.